Apis andreniformis

 Apis andreniformis, or the black dwarf honey bee, is a relatively rare species of honey bee whose native habitat is the tropical and subtropical regions of Southeast Asia.

 A. andreniformis was the fifth honey bee species to be described of the seven known species of Apis.
+(Note: There are 8 known species now with the addition of Apis laboriosa.)
 Until recently, however, the actual identity of the species was poorly understood.
 It was not recognized as its own species, but was instead considered to be a part of the species Apis florea.
 Recent studies have highlighted notable differences between the bees and have thus separated them into distinct species.

 Taxonomy and phylogeny

 Apis andreniformis is a part of the family Apidae, which includes honey, cuckoo, carpenter, digger, bumble, and stingless bees.
 The genus Apis includes honey bees, the most common being Apis mellifera, otherwise known as the Western honey bee.
 A. andreniformis is most closely related to Apis florea, its sister species with which it is commonly seen in sympatric distribution throughout southeast Asia.